myint/syntastic-extras/README.rst

 .. code-block:: vim

-    " Like Syntastic's normal checker, but only checks files if there is a " '.syntastic_c_config' file existing in the directory or an ancestor " directory.
-It ignores warnings in included files by using '-isystem' " instead of '-I'.
+    " Like Syntastic's normal checker, but only checks files if there is a " `.syntastic_c_config` file existing in the directory or an ancestor " directory.
+It ignores warnings in included files by using `-isystem` " instead of `-I`.
 It also supports `compile_commands.json` files generated " by CMake. `compile_commands.json` is used if the Syntastic configuration " file is not found. `compile_commands.json` is found using a ancestor " search for `build/compile_commands.json`.